What Makes a Drone NDAA Compliant? (2026 Guide)

 Audits increasingly focus on transparency over time, not just what was true at the moment of purchase.

+Manufacturers are responding by building compliance controls into product architecture from the start.
 Instead of relying on final assembly claims or post-sale statements, they are building clearer supply chain controls and documentation processes into the product itself.

-This shift changes procurement strategy.
+For buyers, this changes procurement strategy.
 Agencies and enterprises are moving toward platforms that:

 • lower the risk of future disqualification